Command line basics

 zgrep -c "the" pg100.txt.gzTo decompress a file you use the ‘un’ version of the compression command, gunzip.

 The command line is also a scripting language and like any scripting language, it provides some basic control flow utilities.
 One of the more useful of these is the basic for loop.
 In Bash, the for-loop takes the form of a for each loop. the looping variable can be referred to in the loop by using the $ syntax.
-For example, to loop through

-for F in *.txt; do sort $F | uniq -c | sort -nr -k1 | head -n1 >> top-words.txt; doneGNU parallel
+sort $F | uniq -c | sort -nr -k1 | head -n1 >> top-words.txt;

 GNU parallel is a command line tool that takes away the need to use for-loops entirely. parallel is extremely powerful and feature filled.
 Importantly, it lets you run commands across multiple jobs.
 For example, instead of writing a for loop we can process the text files above using 8 jobs at once with parallel

-parallel --jobs 8 "sort {} | uniq -c | sort -nr -k1 | head -n1 >> top-words.txt" ::: *.txtEditors
+parallel "sort {} | uniq -c | sort -nr -k1 | head -n1 >> top-words.txt" ::: *.txtThe GNU parallel cheatsheet gives good overview of the capabilities of parallel and how you can use it practically.

 You’ll eventually need to edit some code or files from the terminal.
 Two options for code editing from the command line are vim and nano. vim can be more difficult to use for a beginner but is very powerful.

 vimOnce you’re in vim you can use the i key to enter “input” mode. “input” mode let’s you type in new characters.
-Once you’ve typed away, save your work and exit with esc + :wq. vim can be difficult to get used to which lead to the most famous of StackOverflow questions: nano provides a more user friendly interface.
+Once you’ve typed away, save your work and exit by pressing the Esc key to return to normal mode, then type :wq, and finally press Enter.
+This series of keystrokes can be difficult to get used to which leads to the most famous of StackOverflow questions

 - Terminus is a fun game designed to get you comfortable navigating the command line